andrewjw/site/_posts/2011-10-19-beating-google-with-couchdb-celery-and-whoosh-part-7.md

 The reason I started writing this series was to investigate how well Celery's integration with CouchDB works.
-This gives us an immediate win in terms of scaling as we don't need to worry about a different backend, such as <a href="http://www.rabbitmq.com/">RabbitMQ</a>.
-Celery itself is designed to scale so we can run
-<tt>celeryd</tt> daemons as many boxes as we like and the jobs will be divided amongst them.
-This means that
-our indexing and ranking processes will scale easily.
+This gives us an immediate win in terms of scaling as we don't need to worry about a different backend, such as [RabbitMQ](http://www.rabbitmq.com/).
+Celery itself is designed to scale so we can run `celeryd` daemons as many boxes as we like and the jobs will be divided amongst them.
+This means that our indexing and ranking processes will scale easily.

 CouchDB is not designed to scale across multiple machines, but there is some mature software, <a